Gunpowder Milkshake

-Gunpowder Milkshake is a 2021 action thriller film directed by Navot Papushado, with a script co-written by Papushado and Ehud Lavski.
-The film stars Karen Gillan as a young hitwoman who must team up with her estranged mother (Lena Headey) and her former colleagues (Carla Gugino, Michelle Yeoh, and Angela Bassett) in order to save a young girl (Chloe Coleman) from rival assassins led by head of the HR department for The Firm, Nathan (Paul Giamatti).
+Gunpowder Milkshake is a 2021 action thriller film directed by Navot Papushado, who co-wrote the screenplay with Ehud Lavski.
+The film stars Karen Gillan as a young hitwoman who must team up with her estranged mother (Lena Headey) and her former colleagues (Carla Gugino, Michelle Yeoh, and Angela Bassett) in order to save a young girl (Chloe Coleman) from rival assassins sent by the grieving father of a man she killed on orders from the head of the HR department of The Firm, Nathan (Paul Giamatti).

 The film's production was announced at the American Film Market in 2018.
 Casting announcements were made throughout 2019, starting with Gillan in January, and principal photography took place from June to August 2019 in Berlin.
 It is a co-production between The Picture Company, Babelsberg Studio and StudioCanal's German branch with the participation of French television channels Canal+ and Ciné+.

 Gunpowder Milkshake was released in the United States on July 14, 2021, by Netflix with a simultaneous limited theatrical release.
 It was released theatrically by StudioCanal in France on July 21, and in Germany on December 2, 2021.
 The film received mixed reviews from critics.
 A sequel is in development.

 Plot

 In a flashback at a diner, twelve-year-old Sam learns that her assassin mother, Scarlet, is skipping town after a job gone wrong.
 Armed men arrive to kill Scarlet, but she kills them and escapes, leaving an upset Sam behind to be cared for by Nathan.

-Fifteen years later, Sam works as an assassin for Nathan, the human resources head for the same firm Scarlet worked for.
+Fifteen years later, the now 27-year-old Sam is an assassin for Nathan, the human resources head for the same firm Scarlet worked for.
 Nathan gives Sam a new job, killing a man who stole money from The Firm and returning the money.
 Sam goes to a weapons armory disguised as a library to exchange her weapons for new ones.
-There, she meets Anna May, Madeleine, and Florence - three former accomplices of Scarlet.
+There, she meets Anna May, Madeleine, and Florence — three former accomplices of Scarlet.
 They consider killing her for showing up unannounced, but change their minds when they learn her identity.
 They provide her with clean weapons for the job.

 Sam infiltrates a hotel room to retrieve the stolen money and shoots the man responsible in the abdomen when he lunges for his ringing phone.
 Listening in on the call, she learns that he stole the money to save his kidnapped young daughter and must bring it to a nearby bowling alley to exchange for her.
 Sam takes him to a firm-affiliated private doctor for treatment and agrees to handle the exchange herself.

 Nathan learns of her plan and sends three henchmen to stop her and retrieve the money; Sam incapacitates them before continuing with her plan.
 Masked men give her the girl, Emily, before retreating with the money; Sam pursues them, but the men turn on one another, resulting in their deaths and the destruction of the stolen money.